Synthesizer

 Effects

-The Master Effects tab of the Synthesizer allows you to add reverb and compression to your score.
+The Master Effects tab allows user to add and adjust reverb and compression post-processing effect.

 Master Effects in Synthesizer Zita1 and SC4